 Imagine a growth investor who finds a tech company trading at a PE multiple of 30 times.
 Is this overpriced?
-Well, it might not be if they think the underlying company will double its operations in the next few years.
+It might not be if they think the underlying company will double its operations in the next few years.

 Value Investing vs Growth Investing With Volatility

-The final characteristic that differentiates value vs. growth investing is the measure of volatility.
+The final characteristic differentiating value vs. growth investing is the measure of volatility.
 Volatility is how much the stock’s price fluctuates.
 It should come as no surprise that younger companies with higher valuations will have large swings in price.
-As a result, their stock prices tend to jump around more than more stable value stocks.
+As a result, their stock prices tend to jump around more than more stable-value stocks.